 China is interested in oil and gas exploration in the Arctic, and has made significant investments in Russia's Arctic oil and gas industry.
 In March 2013, it was announced that Russia and China had signed an agreement under which China would purchase oil from Russia in exchange for exploration licenses in the Arctic.
-China's investments in Russia's Arctic oil and gas industry include ownership stake of at least 20% in the Yamal natural gas megaproject located on Russia's Yamal Peninsula in the Arctic.
-The facility includes onshore and offshore natural gas wells, a deepwater port, liquefied natural gas (LNG) storage and feeder lines, permafrost-resilient support buildings, and rail lines.276 In July 2018, an LNG shipment reportedly arrived in China from the Yamal LNG facility, via the NSR, for the first time.277 east to west across the middle of Eurasia-the "belt" in BRI-and a sea corridor called the Maritime Silk Road that passes through the South China Sea and the Indian Ocean to the Persian Gulf and the Mediterranean Sea-the "road" in BRI.
-For more on the BRI, see CRS In Focus IF10273, China's "One Belt, One Road," by Susan V. Lawrence and Gabriel M. Nelson.
-See also Atle Staalesen, "Chinese Money for Northern Sea Route," Barents Observer, June 12, 2018.
-See also Lin Boqiang, "China Can Support Arctic Development as Part of B&R," Global Times, August 9, 2018.
+China's investments in Russia's Arctic oil and gas industry include an ownership stake of at least 20% in the Yamal natural gas megaproject located on Russia's Yamal Peninsula in the Arctic.
+The facility includes onshore and offshore natural gas wells, a deepwater port, liquefied natural gas (LNG) storage and feeder lines, permafrost-resilient support buildings, and rail lines.283 In July 2018, an LNG shipment reportedly arrived in China from the Yamal LNG facility, via the NSR, for the first time.284

-China is also interested in mining opportunities in the Arctic seabed and in Greenland.278 Given Greenland's very small population, China may view Greenland as an entity that China can seek to engage using an approach similar to ones that China has used for engaging with small Pacific and Indian Ocean island states.
+China is also interested in mining opportunities in the Arctic seabed and in Greenland.285 Given Greenland's very small population, China may view Greenland as an entity that China can seek to engage using an approach similar to ones that China has used for engaging with small Pacific and Indian Ocean island states.
 China may also be interested in Arctic fishing grounds.

-China's growing activities in the Arctic may also reflect a view that, as a major world power, China should be active in the polar regions for conducting research and other purposes.
-(China has recently increased the number of research stations in maintains in the Antarctic.)
-Particularly since China published its Arctic white paper in January 2018, observers have expressed curiosity
+China's growing activities in the Arctic may also reflect a view that as a major world power, China should, like other major world powers, be active in the polar regions for conducting research and other purposes.
+(Along with its growing activities in the Arctic, China has recently increased the number of research stations in maintains in the Antarctic.)
+Particularly since China published its Arctic white paper in January 2018, observers have expressed curiosity or concern about China's exact mix of motivations for its growing activities in the Arctic, and about what China's ultimate goals for the Arctic might be.286

-273 Xinhua, "China, Russia agree to jointly build 'Ice Silk Road," Xinhuanet, July 4, 2017.
+280 Xinhua, "China, Russia agree to jointly build 'Ice Silk Road," Xinhuanet, July 4, 2017.

-274 Atle Staalesen, Chinese Money for Northern Sea Route," Barents Observer, June 12, 2018.
+281 Atle Staalesen, Chinese Money for Northern Sea Route," Barents Observer, June 12, 2018.

-275 "Chinese Make First Successful North Sea Route Voyage," The Arctic Journal, September 12, 2013.
+282 "Chinese Make First Successful North Sea Route Voyage," The Arctic Journal, September 12, 2013.

-276 See, for example, Jeremy Hodges, Anna Shiryaevskaya, and Dina Khrennikova, "Melting Ice in the Arctic is Opening a New Energy Trade Route," Bloomberg, September 4, 2018; Nadezhda Filimonova and Svetlana Krivokhizh, "China's Stakes in the Russian Arctic," The Diplomat, January 18, 2018.
+283 See, for example, Jeremy Hodges, Anna Shiryaevskaya, and Dina Khrennikova, "Melting Ice in the Arctic is Opening a New Energy Trade Route," Bloomberg, September 4, 2018; Nadezhda Filimonova and Svetlana Krivokhizh, "China's Stakes in the Russian Arctic," The Diplomat, January 18, 2018.

-277 Hsin Hsuan Sun, "China Just Received Its First LNG Shipment to Arrive Directly from the Russian Arctic by Ship," Arctic Today, July 20, 2018.
+284 Hsin Hsuan Sun, "China Just Received Its First LNG Shipment to Arrive Directly from the Russian Arctic by Ship," Arctic Today, July 20, 2018.

-278 See, for example, Martin Breum, "China and the US Both Have Strategic Designs for Greenland," Arctic Today, October 17, 2018; Mia Bennett, "The Controversy over Greenland Airports Shows China Isn't Fully Welcome in the Arctic-Yet," Arctic Today, September 13, 2018; Miguel Martin, "China in Greenland: Mines, Science, and Nods to Independence," China Brief, March 12, 2018.
+285 See, for example, John Simpson, "How Greenland Could Become China's Arctic Base," BBC, December 18, 2018; Martin Breum, "China and the US Both Have Strategic Designs for Greenland," Arctic Today, October 17, 2018; Mia Bennett, "The Controversy over Greenland Airports Shows China Isn't Fully Welcome in the Arctic-Yet," Arctic Today, September 13, 2018; Miguel Martin, "China in Greenland: Mines, Science, and Nods to Independence," China Brief, March 12, 2018.